 Our Mission & Traditions

 Founded in 1984, Camp Ta-Kum-Ta was established through the efforts of Ted and Debby Kessler and Sheara Billado.
-They wished to recreate the mind and body healing experiences their son Todd, had received at a cancer camp in New York State.
+They wished to recreate the mind and body healing experiences that Ted and Debby’s son, Todd, had received at a cancer camp in New York State.